kingsdigitallab/kdl/frontend/src/slides/2025-venice-keynote.md

 - Status or _Starting from the End_
   - King's Digital Lab mission, history & set up
   - Archining & Sustanability programme
-- What is a Digital Research Infratsructure in our context?
+- What is a Digital Research Infrastructure in our context?
   - Collaboration & Processes or _Going in Circles_
   - Assessment of Digital Outputs
   - Research Themes